muminishmam/muminishmam.github.io/index.md

 #### **Web Design and Software Development**

-Keenly interested in developing websites using front-end development tools and developing software applications using Android Studio.
+Keenly interested in developing websites using front-end development tools and developing software applications using Android Studio, React and Node.

 #### **Sports**